 More Authentic Experiences

-In most cases, small groups tend to offer more in depth, authentic experiences than traveling on a coach or bus tour.
+In most cases, small group tours tend to offer more in-depth, authentic experiences than traveling on a coach or bus tour.
 This is mostly a result of the flexibility you have in a small group.
-For example, you’re walking around a rural area in Brazil and come across a pick up soccer match (or futbol to the Brazilians).
+For example, you’re walking around a rural area in Brazil and come across a pick-up soccer match (or futbol to the Brazilians).

 Connecting With Fellow Travelers